LCBH/UKano/README.md

 ## References
 > [HBD17]: L. Hirschi, D. Baelde and S. Delaune.
->     A method for unbounded verification of privacy-type properties (journal).
+>     A method for unbounded verification of privacy-type properties (journal paper under submission).
 >     A copy is available at http://www.lsv.fr/~hirschi/pdfs/UK_journal.pdf.

 >